elliotnash/musht/README.md

 - fallback to ssh if server doesn't have/can't start mosh

+- if tmux is installed and configured, automatically enable support for scrolling / history

 ## Installation

 At this time, no prebuilt binaries are published, so you'll need to compile them yourself.